UNDERSTANDING THE BIBLE

 The primary reason why many readers of the Bible don’t understand its truths is because they don’t esteem, regard or revere the Bible as the inspired and infallible Word of God and thus the final authority on every issue or subject.

-The Lord Jesus revealed this truth while rebuking the Jews in John 8:
+The Lord Jesus revealed this truth while rebuking the Jews.

 If you are not willing to obey what the Bible teaches, you are not yet ready to understand what the Bible teaches.